+Geometry Pre-AP

-Geometry Pre-APThis course is an intensified study of the concepts presented in Geometry.Grade Placement: 91 creditPrerequisite: Algebra I
+This course is an intensified study of the concepts presented in Geometry.

 Mathematics Models with Applications

 Students will use algebraic, graphical, and geometric reasoning to recognize patterns and structure, to model information, and to solve problems from various disciplines.
 Topics involved are probability, personal finance, budgeting, personal taxes, banking services, investments, decision-making strategies, mortgages, automobile purchases, and insurance.